hmasdev/ssbgm/README.md

-# `ssbgm`: Score Based Generative Model with scikit-learn
+# `ssbgm`: Scikit-learn-based Score Based Generative Model

-`ssbgm` is a python library which enables you to generate synthetic data using a score based generative model.
+`ssbgm` is a python library which enables you to generate synthetic data using a score based generative model with `scikit-learn`.

 You can use `ssbgm` to predict a target value with some features by generating synthetic data given the features.